Top

 Investors can weigh the benefits of SIPs and fixed deposits based on risk tolerance, return expectations, investment size, and time horizon.

 SIP entails regular investments of equal amounts in mutual funds, while fixed deposits provide a lump sum investment with assured returns.
-Fixed deposits are favored by conservative investors, prioritising capital preservation without risk.
+Fixed deposits are favoured by conservative investors, prioritising capital preservation without risk.
 On the other hand, SIPs in mutual funds are suitable for those seeking potentially higher returns with moderate to high risks.

 Fixed deposits offer predetermined fixed returns for a specified period, whereas SIPs offer flexibility for goal-oriented investments, potentially yielding higher returns and allowing redemption at any time.